-With an installment plan like these, you’ll pay off your purchase in fixed, typically equal amounts over a set repayment period.
-Some services limit you to one repayment term – such as four payments over six weeks with Afterpay – while others allow users to pick the term that works best for them.
-For example, Pay It Plan it allows eligible users to choose between three different repayment periods designed to offer options for every budget.
+With a BNPL installment plan like these, you’ll typically pay off your purchase in fixed, equal amounts over a set repayment period.
+Some services limit you to one repayment term — such as four payments over six weeks with Afterpay — while others allow you to pick the term that works best.
+For example, Pay It Plan It allows eligible users to choose between three different repayment periods designed to offer options for every budget.

-While some installment plans charge a set interest rate, most are designed to sidestep interest with a small fixed fee.
-Whether this fee falls on the consumer or the merchant varies by payment program.
+While some BNPL installment plans charge a set interest rate, most are designed to sidestep interest with a small fixed fee.
+Whether this fee falls on the consumer or the merchant varies based on the payment program.

 Popular installment plan services

-Luckily for online shoppers, there is no shortage of great installment plan services out there.
+There is no shortage of BNPL installment plan services out there.
 Each offers its own portfolio of repayment options, rates, fees and effects to your credit score, so you should carefully consider each of these factors before deciding if the plan fits into your budget.

-Here’s a quick look at some of the most popular installment plan services currently on the market.
-Click on the name of each payment service for more details
+Here’s a quick look at some of the most popular BNPL installment plan services currently on the market.

 |Payment service||Repayment terms||Interest rates & fees||Credit score effect|